Visual arts: Drawing

-Drawing is a means of making an image, illustration or graphic using any of a wide variety of tools and techniques available online and offline.
+Drawing is a means of making a 2D image, illustration or graphic using any of a wide variety of tools and techniques, both traditional and digital.
 It generally involves making marks on a surface by applying pressure from a tool, or moving a tool across a surface using dry media such as graphite pencils, pen and ink, inked brushes, wax color pencils, crayons, charcoals, pastels, and markers.
 Digital tools, including pens, stylus, that simulate the effects of these are also used.
 The main techniques used in drawing are: line drawing, hatching, crosshatching, random hatching, shading, scribbling, stippling, and blending.
-An artist who excels at drawing is referred to as a draftsman or draughtsman.
+Chinese artists value the Four Treasures of the Study, which are the brush, ink, inkstone, and paper.

-Drawing and painting go back tens of thousands of years.
+Drawing goes back tens of thousands of years and spans the cultures of the world.
 Art of the Upper Paleolithic includes figurative art beginning at least 40,000 years ago.
 Non-figurative cave paintings consisting of hand stencils and simple geometric shapes are even older.
 Paleolithic cave representations of animals are found in areas such as Lascaux, France, Altamira, Spain, Maros, Sulawesi in Asia, and Gabarnmung, Australia.

-In ancient Egypt, ink drawings on papyrus, often depicting people, were used as models for painting or sculpture.
+In ancient Egypt, potsherds and pieces of limestone called ostraca were used for ink drawings.
 Drawings on Greek vases, initially geometric, later developed into the human form with black-figure pottery during the 6th century BC.
+Evidence of Indian palm-leaf manuscript drawing and image-making dates back to the 5th and 6th centuries.

-With paper becoming more common in Europe by the 14th century, drawing was adopted by masters such as Sandro Botticelli, Raphael, Michelangelo, and Leonardo da Vinci, who sometimes treated drawing as an art in its own right, rather than a preparatory stage for painting or sculpture.
+With the help of Islamic traders traveling from China, drawing on paper increased in the Middle East and Europe in the 14th century.
+Adopted by European artists such as Raphael, Michelangelo, and Leonardo da Vinci, it was treated as an art in its own right, rather than a preparatory stage for painting or sculpture.

 Painting

-Painting taken literally is the practice of applying pigment suspended in a carrier (or medium) and a binding agent (a glue) to a surface (support) such as paper, canvas or a wall.
-However, when used in an artistic sense it means the use of this activity in combination with drawing, composition, or other aesthetic considerations in order to manifest the expressive and conceptual intention of the practitioner.
-Painting is also used to express spiritual motifs and ideas; sites of this kind of painting range from artwork depicting mythological figures on pottery to The Sistine Chapel, to the human body itself.
+Painting is the practice of applying pigments (color) suspended in a carrier or medium and a binding agent (a glue) to a surface such as walls, canvas, or paper.
+Visual arts painting combines drawing, composition, and other aesthetic considerations to manifest the expressive and conceptual intention of the painter.
+It serves a range of purposes, from ritualistic body art and religious icons to decorative and commercial arts, such as advertising.